 1. Altai Tavan Bogd – Eagle Huntress

-The top destination of all time for Mongolia is Altai Tavan Bogd national park that is in Bayan-Olgii province, western part of Mongolia.
+The best of Top 10 Mongolia destinations of all time is Altai Tavan Bogd national park that is in Bayan-Olgii province, western part of Mongolia.
 The rugged beauty of Bayan-Olgii aimag with its pointed mountain points reaching for the sky and vast valleys crisscrossed with meandering streams has always stood out of the western provinces of Mongolia.
 Bayan-Olgiiis the home to the second largest ethnic group-the Khazakhs with their unique culture who continue to hunt with trained golden eagles besides herding goats.

 The Altai region is abundant with significant archaeological sites dating back to Palaeolithic era, evidences of human habitation as far back as 40,000 and 12,000 years ago.
 The Altai Mongolian mountain range stretching for 900 km across Russia, Mongolia and China and the Tavan Bogd National Park have always stood out from any other part of Mongolia.
 The highest mountain peak, the Khuiten Uul at 4374 meters flanked by four other peaks along with the Potanian river, the source of a massive glacier, are commonly known as Tavan Bogd or the Five Saints.

 There are three high mountain ranges in Mongolia called Altayn range, Hangayn range and Khenteyn range.
 Khenteyn and Hangayn range lie on central and northern Mongolia.
 Altayn range consists of Mongol Altayn range and Govi – Altay sub ranges with 1500 km length.
 Ikh Bogd Snow capped Mountain is the highest peak of Govi-Altay sub range and 3900 m high above sea level.
 People from Government and locals worshipped the mountain building hill stone on the top.